ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

-Now we can simpley call `led.On()` and `led.Off()`, which no longer raises any doubts.
+Now we can simply call `led.On()` and `led.Off()` which no longer raises any doubts.

-In all previous examples, I tried to use the same open-drain configuration, to don't complicate the code.
-But in the last example, it would be easier for me, to connect the thrid LED between GND and PA3 pins and configure PA3 in push-pull mode.
+In all previous examples I tried to use the same open-drain configuration to don't complicate the code.
+But in the last example, it would be easier for me to connect the thrid LED between GND and PA3 pins and configure PA3 in push-pull mode.
 The next example will use a LED connected this way.

 But our new *LED* type doesn't support the push-pull configuration.
 In fact, we should call it *OpenDrainLED* and define another *PushPullLED* type: